 Vanguard Total Bond Market Index Fund (ticker: VBTLX) is the world's largest bond fund, with $209.5 billion under management as of February 28, 2019.
-Mutual funds and exchange-traded funds (ETFs) typically attract investors based on their performance; however, Vanguard Total Bond is the anomaly, as it has grown in spite of its poor performance.
+Mutual funds and exchange-traded funds (ETFs) typically attract investors based on their performance; however, VBTLX is the anomaly, as it has grown in spite of poor VBTLX performance.

-We attribute much of this growth to the constant drumbeat from financial advisors, investment gurus, and the media to invest in low-cost mutual funds, as investors (i) shouldn't expect to beat 'the market' and (ii) the one thing investors can control is cost.
-When a bond fund averages a 1.63% return for 2015-2018, as Vanguard Total Bond Market's Admiral Shares class (ticker: VBTLX) did, investors should ask themselves whether these so-called experts know what they are talking about.
+We attribute much of this growth to the constant drumbeat from financial advisors, investment gurus, and the media to invest in 'low-cost' mutual funds, as investors (i) shouldn't expect to beat 'the market' and (ii) the one thing investors can control is cost.
+When a bond fund averages a 1.63% return for 2015-2018, as VBTLX did, investors should ask themselves whether these so-called experts know what they are talking about.

 We strongly believe they do not.

 The Building of the Investing Road to Nowhere

 While investing directly (i.e., without a financial advisor) in VBTLX leads to poor returns and missed investment opportunities, an even worse investor outcome is when financial advisors place clients into underperforming bond index funds such as VBTLX, as illustrated in Figure 1 below.
 Vanguard Total Bond Market Index Fund is split into a number of share classes, of which, the Admiral Shares class (VBTLX) is the largest, with $90.7 billion in net assets on February 28, 2019.
 Performance is similar across all of the fund's share classes, but when we refer to VBTLX performance, it will be for the Admiral Shares class.